Chromatic activity window of periodic fast radio bursts: FRB 20121102A and FRB 20180916B: Model

 \subsection{Chromatic model}

-Building on the work of \cite{bethapudi2023high}, we define the chromatic activity model using a power-law relation that links the observing frequency and phase of detected bursts to construct the activity window.
-The model is described by the following power-law equation:
+Building on the work of \cite{bethapudi2023high}, we defined the chromatic activity model using a power-law relation that linked the observing frequency and phase of detected bursts to construct the activity window.
+The model is described by the following power-law ($f(\nu)$) equation:

 where $\nu$ is the observed frequency, and $\nu_0$ is the reference frequency at which the periodicity model was originally defined.
-For FRB~20121102A, $\nu_0 = \SI{1360}{\mega\hertz}$, and for FRB~20180916B, $\nu_0 = \SI{600}{\mega\hertz}$, which both correspond to the center of the frequency band where most of the detections are made for each source.
-The parameters $A$ and $B$ are fitted from the data and indicate the steepness and amplitude of the frequency dependence, respectively.
+For FRB~20121102A, $\nu_0 = \SI{1360}{\mega\hertz}$, and for FRB~20180916B, $\nu_0 = \SI{600}{\mega\hertz}$, which both correspond to the centre of the frequency band at which most of the detections are made for each source.
+The parameters $A$ and $B$ were fitted from the data and indicate the steepness and amplitude of the frequency dependence, respectively.

-Importantly, each detection is considered to extend over the full bandwidth of the receiver used in the observation.
-To account for differences in frequency range and bandwidth among the telescopes in our sample within a given observing band (P-, L-, S-, or C-band), we replicate each event every \SI{50}{\mega\hertz} until the full bandwidth of the corresponding instrument is covered.
-For example, if Effelsberg detects an event using its 7-beam receiver with a \SI{300}{\mega\hertz} bandwidth centered at \SI{1.4}{\giga\hertz}, six data points are added to the sample, each with central frequencies given by:
+Importantly, each detection was considered to extend over the full bandwidth of the receiver used in the observation.
+To account for differences in frequency range and bandwidth among the telescopes in our sample within a given observing band (P, L, S, or C band), we replicated each event every \SI{50}{\mega\hertz} until the full bandwidth of the corresponding instrument was covered.
+For example, when Effelsberg detected an event using its seven-beam receiver with a \SI{300}{\mega\hertz} bandwidth centred at \SI{1.4}{\giga\hertz}, six data points were added to the sample, each with central frequencies given by

 where $N$ is the number of replicated frequency points, calculated as $N = \floor{BW / \Delta \nu}$.
-We adopt a replication step of $\Delta \nu = \SI{50}{\mega\hertz}$, motivated by the typical bandwidth differences among the telescopes in the sample.
-This procedure provides a smoother frequency coverage compared to a simple split into the four bands (P-, L-, S-, and C-band).
+We adopted a replication step of $\Delta \nu = \SI{50}{\mega\hertz}$, motivated by the typical bandwidth differences among the telescopes in the sample.
+This procedure provided a smoother frequency coverage than a simple split into the four bands (P, L, S, and C band).
 We acknowledge that using the observed frequency extent of each burst would be a better approach.
 Nevertheless, most works do not report this information, and performing an individual analysis for individual burst is beyond the scope of this work.